 See Frank Andrews, FTR11, 2004, p140.
 The wholesalers Murdoch distributed Kiddie Records from April 1923, and another firm was offering them in 1925.
 They were 6″ (15.24cm) in diameter and single sided as regards sound, though the reverse of the disc carried a large coloured illustration from the story or rhyme on the playing side.
 A reverse is illustrated in FTR 11.
 Five discs were available, and could be had in an illustrated album for 5/- (25p).
 They first appeared in the U.S.A. in 1922, and were made by a company under the aegis of Victor Emerson, already a veteran of the recording industry.
 Eventually, several albums were available here, though they are not common.
 The connection with British Kodisk Ltd. is simple: Kodisk was another Victor Emerson venture in the U.S. (see below), so it was obvious they should be handled in the U.K. by an Emerson affiliate.

 See Frank Andrews: FTR 12, 2004/5, pp 203-4.
 The Klingsor company was noted for its gramophones which had an ‘Aeolian Harp’ of strings stretched across the mouth of the horn.
 The strings were supposed to be set into vibration by the music, thus enhancing it.
 The horn was usually concealed in an upright cabinet.
 Their machines (eventually manufactured in this country) are scarce and very much sought after.
 Their records were made by Polyphon, and so show the odd feature of that make: the end of the run-off groove goes underneath the label.
 They bear the Polyphon trade mark.
 Klingsor records appeared here in 1910, but in late 1911, Polyphon opened its own branch in London, and Klingsor was, in effect, absorbed back into Polyphon.
 These discs are elusive, but turn up very occasionally.
+(See also Agincourt.)

 See Frank Andrews, FTR12, 2004-5, p204-5.
 In late 1923 or early 1924, there appeared the Kodak record label.
 It was produced for them by the Aeolian Co. (= Vocalion).
 Only a handful of examples are known to us, for it was not intended for sale in this country, but in Australia & New Zealand.
 There seem to have been over 100 issues, beginning at Z-500.
 These probably appeared all at once, offering an ‘instant catalogue’ of all popular music styles: comic songs, dance bands, instrumental solos, military bands playing marches & overtures, plus pop songs & parlour ballads.
 We are grateful to Adam Miller of New Zealand for sending this image – he told us that he acquired the disc from a collector/researcher who had it hung on the wall as a scarce label for many years, resulting in its slightly faded appearance.
 Slightly distressed it may be, but in view of its rarity, it is just as welcome as if it were pristine!

 See Frank Andrews, FTR12, 2004-5, p205-6.
 In these pages, we have several times described the search for an unbreakable record as the ignis fatuus of the record industry from earliest times.
 But a close contender would be the production of a simple and cheap means by which the public could make their own sound recordings.
 Cylinder phonographs that had a feed-screw (most of the half-decent ones had them) had always allowed their owners the facility to do so.
 You only needed to change the reproducer for a recording version, slip a blank soft wax cylinder onto the mandrel, and off you went!
 With discs it was considerably more difficult to contrive a home recording device.
-(We hope to have a page on these eventually.)
+(We now have a page devoted to these, click here.)
 But in the U.S.A. in 1921, the inventive mind of Victor Emerson – already a veteran of the record industry – thought of, and patented, a pre-grooved metal disc.
 This would guide the sound-box of your gramophone across the disc, while at the same time, you spoke or sang into the horn of the gramophone.
 With any luck, the gramophone would act in reverse, and emboss your vocal efforts on the hitherto smooth walls of the groove.
 It may have worked quite well at the time.
 But alas, it would seem that in the intervening 90 years, those transient modulations have disappeared, as it were, resorbed into the groove.
 Adding together all the known instances of present-day owners of Kodisks, I can state categorically that of over thirty known examples, not a single one is claimed to replay anything comprehensible.
 Quite apart from this, the ire of the Kodak film & camera company was kindled, not only by the name Kodisk, but also by the phrase ‘Snapshots of your voice’.
 Kodak cameras took the ‘snapshots’, OK?
 The slogan had to be changed to the rather biblical ‘Hear yourself as others hear you’, and stickers placed on packets (and indeed some discs) declaring that Kodisk was nothing to do with Kodak.
 A dedicated ‘megaphone’ was available as an accessory; there was also a sound-box, at least in the U.S.A.